claudiadeverdits/Gradebook_Project/README.md

   - Samuel Calise: <p> Responsible for project documentation, assigning a balanced workload amongst group members, designing and creating an outline of class header file, driver class(main.cpp), and object class functions file(gradebook.cpp), and textfiles required for assignment. </p>

-  - Claudia Deverdits: <p> Responisble for creating and developing class functions in gradebook.cpp file, support in debugging syntax and runtime errors, and helping overall structure of the project's C++ class files. </p>
+  - Claudia Deverdits: <p> Responsible for creating and developing class functions in gradebook.cpp file, support in debugging syntax and runtime errors, and helping overall structure of the project's C++ class files.</p>

   - Samuel Gryska: <p>  Responsible for creating and completing constructors for when the gradebook is given a vector and a pair of assignments and a grade, a gradebook class function for writing to a result output text file, and a gradebook class function to print out an individual graded assignment based on the user's input. </p>